-“The most important people in your life,” he said, “are not on Tweetdeck.”
+“The most important people in your life,” she said, “are not on Tweetdeck.”

-I took out my pen and wrote down his words.
+I took out my pen and wrote down her words.

 I didn’t need to.
-His words seared into my memory.
+Her words seared into my memory.
 I will not forget them.

 It is easy for me to be enticed by my world of online relationships.
 I might sit down at my desk for a few minutes to send a few tweets and completely tune out the sound of my daughter who is standing nearby, pleading for a glass of water.